sylk0s/simple-ddns/README.md

 1. I wanted to write the project in rust
 2. cloudflare-ddns was unreliable and hard to maintain

-Also, the rust clodflare library is still in development, and has little documentation, so I decided to just use `reqwest` to make http calls instead to their API since I'm just trying to do a hyperspecific thing.
+Also, the rust cloudflare library is still in development, and has little documentation, so I decided to just use `reqwest` to make http calls instead to their API since I'm just trying to do a hyperspecific thing.

 ## Usage